-As the author of the OTARs, ASSI has set an objective to review and update regulations in line with developments in International legislation and regulation.
-In addition, the Company regularly reviews and updates its related guidance material, issuing new and updated information when required.
-It also provides and facilitates training for both regulatory and service provider staff to improve safety management.
+As the author of the OTARs and OTACs, ASSI has set an objective to review and update the regulations and guidance material it publishes in line with developments in International legislation and regulation.
+In addition, the Company also provides and facilitates training for both regulatory and service provider staff to improve safety management.